monster-js/monster-js/docs/main-concept/observed-attributes.md

 ## Using a Component with Observed Attributes

 Let’s demonstrate the usage of a component with observed attributes in a parent component.
-Here, the `Counter` component is integrated with a dynamic `count` value.
+Here, the `CounterComponent` component is integrated with a dynamic `count` value.

 ### Example: Parent Component